-AgSafe is a provincial organization that strives to create a safe and healthy work environment in BC agriculture through outreach and an active program of education, training and consultation in all regions of the province.
-This resource assists employers with finding and researching the available mental wellness resources in their area.
+AgSafe is a provincial organization that strives to create a safe and healthy work environment in BC agriculture through outreach and an active program of education, training, and consultation in all regions of the province.

-Do More Ag is a not-for-profit organization focusing on health and wellness in agriculture across Canada.
+The Do More Agriculture Foundation is a charity organization focusing on mental health in agriculture across Canada.

-By championing the mental wellbeing of all Canadian producers, Do More Ag is changing the culture of agriculture to one where all producers are encouraged, supported, and empowered to take care of their mental wellbeing.
+They are a champion for the mental wellbeing of those in the Canadian agriculture industry and are changing the culture of Agriculture to one where all are encouraged, supported, and empowered to take care of their mental wellbeing.